ASD Guest Blog Post: Why I Always Cry A Little On June 6

 Today, when I noticed the date on the calendar and my brain inevitably returned to that sad day from my childhood, I began to wonder how many others do the same.
 How many others look back on that day and think about everything that was lost 21 years ago?
 When I see all of these school shootings happening today and all of the lives that are being taken so young, it makes me wonder how there is any innocence at all left in this world.
 Children should not have to fear for their safety or question the security of their surroundings.
 When that happens, it has a permanent effect on a kid that forever alters them.
 What happened in my town was something that could not have been predicted…it was a terrible, freak accident that nobody caused.
 It just happened.
 What’s happening today, however, is something that can and must be addressed…before it’s too late.

 I still cry a little every June 6.
-I grieve for the little girl and for her family, but I also grieve for all of us who were young when it happened, because our innocence died that day.
+I grieve for the little girl and for her family.
+I grieve for all of us who were young when it happened, because our innocence also died that day.

 About The Author